Supported formats

 Format support plus review

-Use format support to open common media and subtitle files, then review generated output before choosing the final export format.
+Use format support to open common media and SRT subtitle files, then review generated output before choosing the final export format.

 Explore subtitle editor